TylerRenfro/portfolio-2023/_written-comm/heuristic-evaluation.md

 Success

 {:.text-xl .mb-10}
-Following the journey of making a reservation, the third-party tool OpenTable does a lot right for Texas de Brazil.
-If the selected reservation isn’t available, the tool communicates unavailable times with disabled states and suggests other time slots.
+Following the journey of making a reservation, the third-party tool OpenTable does a lot right.
+If the selected reservation isn’t available, the app communicates unavailable times with disabled states and suggests other time slots.

 ![an image alt text]({{ site.baseurl }}/images/heuristic-evaluation/heuristic-1-img-3.jpg "an image title"){:.mb-10 .w-full}